Money is a tool.

 Wealthy people know that they can always earn more money, but there’s only so much time each of us has on this earth.
 With that in mind, they look for ways to leverage other people’s time to regain more of their own, which they can then spend with their family and friends or pursuing passions and hobbies (perhaps even hobbies that earn them more money).

 Consider this thought experiment.
 How much would it be worth to you to work only four days per week instead of five?
 Come up with an actual dollar figure.
-Now, imagine you earn $25 an hour, and you can hire someone to take on eight hours of your work every week for $30 an hour.
-You regain a day’s worth of work for the cost of $40 per week.
-Was the first answer you gave higher or lower than $40 per week?
+Now, imagine you earn $25 an hour, and you can hire someone to take on eight hours of your work every week for $20 an hour.
+You get paid $200 for that fifth day of work, but you could get that day back for $160.

 4. Wealth & Health Are Intertwined

-While you can’t buy more time, there is a caveat: Wealthy people tend to live longer lives.
+While you can’t buy more time (other than delegating work to others), there is a caveat: Wealthy people tend to live longer lives.
 A 2017 study published in The Lancet found that the wealthiest Americans live up to 15 years longer than the poorest Americans.
 In that sense, they do buy more time, not just on a week-to-week basis, but also on a lifespan basis.

 The links between health and wealth start with a healthier lifestyle.
 A 2017 Gallup survey found that people who self-report as having “enough money to do everything they want to do” also have healthier eating habits.
 Data from the Centers for Disease Control and Prevention, analyzed by The Washington Post, showed that the greatest predictor of physical exercise, on the state level, was money.